Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 Some statistics about informal caregiving:

-- The number of caregivers grew by 9.5 million in five years, from 2015 to 2020.
+- The number of caregivers grew by about 20 million over the past decade (2015 to 2025).

 - A study uncovered four distinct caregiver identities: the prisoner, crumbling caregiver, companionate caregiver, and redeemed caregiver.
 These identities reflect the varied experiences and transformations of caregivers, highlighting the complex nature of the caregiving role (2021).